dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 familiar, but the export mechanism avoids redeclaring the signature.
 Further discussions about this topic can be seen in github issues, in particular the one mentioned above.

+We could allow an inline class to have two or more non-inline superinterfaces which are different generic instantiations of the same class (or different function types or record types, etc).
+The reason why this is possible (even though the only case which is relevant for non-inline classes makes this a compile-time error) is that inline classes do not occur in situations with subsumption.
+That is, we never have a static type `T` and a run-time value whose dynamic type is `S` such that `S <: T`, `S != T`, and `S` is an inline type.

+We could have a rule like the following:

+Assume that an inline class declaration _DV_ has two superinterfaces, direct or indirect, of the form `V1<T1 ..
+Ts>` and `V2<S1 ..
+Ss>`.
+Assume that `V1` and `V2` both denote the same non-inline class declaration.
+A compile-time error occurs unless one of these types is a subtype of the other.

+It follows that when _DV_ implements more than two such non-inline types, it is an error unless one of them is at least as specific as all the others.